ntpttr/rolling-upgrades-devstack/README.md

 6. For each node running c-sch, restart c-sch on that node, repeating step 3 after each restart.
 7. Repeat step 6 with c-vol.
 8. Repeat step 6 with c-bak.

-NOTE: Tempest will run and then clean everything up at the end, meaning that just these steps won't validate data consistency throughout the upgrade process.
-For a complete test, I'm also working on scripts that will create a volume and a backup, attach the volume to a running instance and validate that data on the volume stays consistent and reads/writes still work at every phase of the upgrade.
-Until those are finished, this can be done manually.
-In that case, you could crate a volume, attach it to a VM, write some data to it and back it up and after each service upgrades validate that all the data was maintained and reads and writes are still successful.